chumaky/datero-docs/docs/connectors/duckdb.md

 Enter any descriptive name in the `Description` field.
 For example, `DuckDB`.
 Enter `/data/calendar.duckdb` as the `Database` value.
 The `/data` folder is the folder within the container into which we mounted our current directory.
-And `calendar.duckdb` is the database file we created earlier within current directory via `duckdb calendar.duckdb` command.
+And `calendar.duckdb` is the database file within it that we created earlier via `duckdb calendar.duckdb` command.

 Click `Save` to create the Server logical object.